otaviomacedo/otaviomacedo.github.io/_posts/2020-12-19-semilattices.md

   def winner(positions: Seq[Int]): GameOutcome =
     positions map cells reduce product

-  val allLines = Vector(rows, columns, diagonals).flatten
-  allLines map winner find(_.isDefined) getOrElse None }
+  (rows ++ columns ++ diagonals) map winner find(_.isDefined) getOrElse None }
 ```
 <!-- Briefly talk about the types: GameOutcome, Symbol -->

-This is perfectly fine.
-The function `product` corresponds to the blue transformation in our diagram and `find(_.isDefined) getOrElse None` in the last line corresponds to the green one.
+The function `product` corresponds to the blue transformation in our diagram and `find(_.isDefined) getOrElse None`, in the last line, corresponds to the orange one.
 This is the intuitive notion we have about what should happen and more or less matches the verbal description I've given for it.
-But there is a deeper connection between these two transformations that is lost in this implementation.
+This is perfectly fine, but there is a deeper connection between these two transformations that is lost in this implementation.

-First off, we use `reduce` to go from a sequence of symbols to a single symbol in the blue transformation.
-It would be satisfyingly symmetrical if we could reframe the green one in term of reduction, as well.
+Observe how we use `reduce` to go from a sequence of symbols to a single symbol in the blue transformation.
+It would be satisfyingly symmetrical if we could reframe the orange one in term of another reduction.
 So, what would that function look like?
 With a bit of thought and experimentation, we can quickly arrive at the solution.
 But I would like to take a detour through the land of Abstract Algebra and Order Theory.

 ## Semilattices